captainanderz/Mirrors-Edge-Catalyst-SpeedOMeter/README.md

 If you have no idea what this speech is all about, then don't worry, you're not concerned.

-# TODO Updates 1.4v
+# planned features for Updates 1.4v (release date ?
+You wish)
 * Serialization / automatic save of settings
 * Dynamic setting support for Windowed/Borderless method
 * Trying to hijack another IG variable to print a proper string instead of a simple Int

-# Updates 1.3v
+# Updates 1.3v (Latest x86/x64 version)
 * Added Fullscreen Compatible Method with better performance
 * Added xOffset, YOffset, Alpha, Font Scaling (for fullscreen Method only)
 * Dynamic settings, you can tweak the SpeedOMeter while it's running (fullscreen Method Only)